ErwinHoward/BigDataITT/README.md

 ## Results and explanation
 ![img](./Evaluation/support.jpg)
+*Support Vector Machine throws errors ranging from 11% to 12%, giving an average of 12% and with an accuracy of 88% in most of its iterations, giving 88% as an average, which is a high and acceptable accuracy for this model.*

 ![img](./Evaluation/decision.jpg)
+*Decision Tree was the model that yielded more varied errors, from 14% to 20%, giving an average of 16%, which is considered to be a considerable error, in addition to the fact that it varies a lot, as well as the precision that came to vary from 81% to 88%, so it is not considered a reliable accuracy, giving an average of 84% accuracy.*

 ![img](./Evaluation/multinomial.jpg)
+*Logistic Regression gave us errors ranging from 11% to 12%, giving an average of 12% and with an accuracy between 88% and 89% in most of its iterations, giving 88% as an average, which makes it another of the most reliable models we have used.*

 ![img](./Evaluation/multilayer.jpg)
+*Multilayer Perceptron also returned errors from 11% to 12%, giving an average of 12% and with an average of 88% in its accuracy, which shows us that it is just as accurate as Logistic Regression and Support Vector Machine.*

 ## Conclusions
 After observing the results of each one of the models, we can observe that the majority give us an error of 12% and an accuracy of 88%, except for the Decision Three model, since it provides an error of 16% and 84% accuracy. accuracy, which makes this model the least reliable and accurate compared to the other three used in the development of the project.